Blog

 3. Build an information security program

 Properly securing and handling customer information protects your customers’ sensitive data from bad actors who may try to compromise your systems.
 A strict yet agile information security program will help you reduce the likelihood of exposing your customer’s data or sensitive information.
-You should be:
+You must be:

 • Creating and documenting processes around releasing code